-For HEIs, we collect copying data as follows:
+For Higher Education, we collect data via the Data Collection Scheme agreed with CNAC as follows:

 Paper copies - via royalty data collection exercises.
 These exercises are carried out by prior arrangement at 18 HEIs each year - nine in the Autumn Term and nine in the Spring Term.
 From time to time, we also carry out